Plumsail/forms-docs/SharePoint/javascript/fields-sp.rst

                 fd.field('Lookup').extraFields;
                 fd.field('Lookup').extraFields = ["Category"];

     *   -   **filter**
         -   Get or set filter query for the lookup, which will filter the results.

+            Can also hold a function which is executed when user inputs text into the search box to modify search behavior.

             Read more about OData $filter query |OData Filter|.

             |